26 November 2013

 As the first University of Newcastle graduate to receive a Monash scholarship, 23-year-old Mr Nathan said he was extremely grateful for the opportunity it would create, which he expects will lead to a life-changing experience.

-"The research I intend to undertake at the University of Oxford is a natural progression of the experience I gained during my final year engineering project at the University of Newcastle, into the development of a STATCOM (static synchronous compensator) to increase power quality in electrical networks," Mr Nathan said.
+"The research I intend to undertake at the University of Cambridge is a natural progression of the experience I gained during my final year engineering project at the University of Newcastle, into the development of a STATCOM (static synchronous compensator) to increase power quality in electrical networks," Mr Nathan said.

 "One issue that is preventing a clean, sustainable and renewable energy revolution is that technologies are in their infancy compared to large coal-fired and nuclear power stations.